worldzeroproject/WZPL/README.md

 **World Zero Project** is a platform designed to allow developers to build innovative applications while maintaining ethical principles in technology.
 My goal is to complete its development, release a **beta version**, and seek sponsorship to support my future beyond Vietnam.

 📢 If you want to know more or support the project, **stay connected!**

----

-This README sets a **strong foundation** for your repository and makes your story visible.
-Would you like to **refine** anything or add more personal details? 🚀